Treatment Options

 - Neuromuscular blockers (for mechanically ventilated patients)

-- Rocuronium c58
+- Rocuronium c52

 - Intermittent IV dosage (preferred over continuous infusion, where clinically possible)

-- Rocuronium Bromide Solution for injection; Neonates: 0.45 to 0.6 mg/kg IV once, followed by 0.075 to 0.6 mg/kg/dose IV as needed; adjust dose and interval to patient's twitch response.
+- Rocuronium Bromide Solution for injection; Neonates: 0.45 to 0.6 mg/kg/dose IV once, followed by 0.075 to 0.6 mg/kg/dose IV as needed; adjust dose and interval to patient's twitch response.
 Coadministration of certain drugs may need to be avoided or dosage adjustments may be necessary; review drug interactions.

-- Rocuronium Bromide Solution for injection; Infants, Children, and Adolescents: 0.45 to 0.6 mg/kg IV once, followed by 0.075 to 0.6 mg/kg/dose IV as needed; adjust dose and interval to patient's twitch response.
+- Rocuronium Bromide Solution for injection; Infants, Children, and Adolescents: 0.45 to 0.6 mg/kg/dose IV once, followed by 0.075 to 0.6 mg/kg/dose IV as needed; adjust dose and interval to patient's twitch response.
 Coadministration of certain drugs may need to be avoided or dosage adjustments may be necessary; review drug interactions.

-- Rocuronium Bromide Solution for injection; Adults: 0.6 to 1 mg/kg IV once, followed by 0.1 to 1 mg/kg/dose IV as needed; adjust dose and interval to patient's twitch response.
+- Rocuronium Bromide Solution for injection; Adults: 0.6 to 1 mg/kg/dose IV once, followed by 0.1 to 1 mg/kg/dose IV as needed; adjust dose and interval to patient's twitch response.
 Coadministration of certain drugs may need to be avoided or dosage adjustments may be necessary; review drug interactions.

-- Continuous infusion IV dosage
+- Continuous IV infusion dosage

-- Rocuronium Bromide Solution for injection; Neonates: 0.6 mg/kg IV bolus, followed by 5 to 10 mcg/kg/minute continuous IV infusion; titrate to patient's twitch response.
+- Rocuronium Bromide Solution for injection; Neonates: 0.6 mg/kg/dose IV bolus, followed by 5 to 10 mcg/kg/minute continuous IV infusion; titrate to patient's twitch response.
 Coadministration of certain drugs may need to be avoided or dosage adjustments may be necessary; review drug interactions.

-- Rocuronium Bromide Solution for injection; Infants, Children, and Adolescents: 0.6 mg/kg IV bolus, followed by 5 to 10 mcg/kg/minute continuous IV infusion; titrate to patient's twitch response.
+- Rocuronium Bromide Solution for injection; Infants, Children, and Adolescents: 0.6 mg/kg/dose IV bolus, followed by 5 to 10 mcg/kg/minute continuous IV infusion; titrate to patient's twitch response.
 Coadministration of certain drugs may need to be avoided or dosage adjustments may be necessary; review drug interactions.

-- Rocuronium Bromide Solution for injection; Adults: 0.6 to 1 mg/kg IV bolus, followed by 8 to 12 mcg/kg/minute continuous IV infusion; titrate to patient's twitch response.
+- Rocuronium Bromide Solution for injection; Adults: 0.6 to 1 mg/kg/dose IV bolus, followed by 8 to 12 mcg/kg/minute continuous IV infusion; titrate to patient's twitch response.
 Usual dosage range: 4 to 16 mcg/kg/minute.
 Coadministration of certain drugs may need to be avoided or dosage adjustments may be necessary; review drug interactions.

 Nondrug and supportive care

-WHO,r7NIH,r4 and Surviving Sepsis Campaignr6 provide specific guidance for oxygenation, ventilation, hemodynamics, fluid management, and prevention of complications in COVID-19
+WHO,r4NIH,r5 and Surviving Sepsis Campaignr6 provide specific guidance for oxygenation, ventilation, hemodynamics, fluid management, and prevention of complications in COVID-19

-- Oxygenation and ventilation c60c61
+- Oxygenation and ventilation c54c55

-- Begin supplemental oxygen therapy when SpO₂ (peripheral oxygen saturation) falls below 90% to 92% for nonpregnant patients, or below 95% for pregnant patients r4r6r7
+- Begin supplemental oxygen therapy when SpO₂ (peripheral oxygen saturation) falls below 90% to 92% for nonpregnant patients, or below 95% for pregnant patients

 - Specific target SpO₂ is not definitively known

-- WHO guidelines suggest initial target during resuscitation of 94% or more in all patients, and once stable, a target of more than 90% SpO₂ in nonpregnant adults and children and at least 92% to 95% in pregnant patients r7
+- WHO guidelines suggest initial target during resuscitation of 94% or more in all patients, and once stable, a target of more than 90% SpO₂ in nonpregnant adults and children and at least 92% to 95% in pregnant patients r4

-- NIH guidelines suggest a target SpO₂ of 92% to 96% for nonpregnant adults, 95% or more in pregnant patients, and 92% to 97% for children; consider target less than 92% in children with severe acute respiratory distress syndrome to minimize exposure to high FIO₂ (fraction of inspired oxygen) r4
+- NIH guidelines suggest a target SpO₂ of 92% to 96% for nonpregnant adults, 95% or more in pregnant patients, and 92% to 97% for children; consider target less than 92% in children with severe acute respiratory distress syndrome to minimize exposure to high FIO₂ (fraction of inspired oxygen) r5

 - Surviving Sepsis recommends that SpO₂ be maintained no higher than 96% for adults r6